Verification flow redesign that increased conversion by 5.3%

 Reason for choosing the winner

-By separating general and specific requirements, this version is easier for users to read and follow
+By separating general and specific requirements, we made it easier for users to read and follow

 A key challenge in address verification exploration